MASSACHUSETTS TRACK & FIELD OFFICIALS ASSOCIATION

 11.1 There shall be a Commissioner of Officials who shall be nominated by the President and approved by the Executive Board for a term of up to three years commencing annually as of July 1st of any year.
 The Commissioner may be reappointed in the same manner.

 11.2 Any member in good standing is eligible for the Commissioner’s position, which shall be for a term of three

 in Article 11.1 above to fulfill the unexpired term at the next scheduled meeting of the Executive Board.

-11.4 The Commissioner of Officials shall be paid at the rate recommended by the Executive Board and approved by the Membership.
+11.4 The Commissioner of Officials shall be paid at the rate recommended by the Executive Board.

 11.5 The Commissioner of Officials shall have such duties and responsibilities as are set forth in the Regulations or